 As indicated, the ESF was approved in August 2016 and launched on October 1, 2018.
-Under this project, VRA intends to adhere to the requirements of ESF and the list of the standards and its applicability is shown in Table 2-1.
+Under this project, VRA intends to adhere to the requirements of ESF and the list of the standards and its applicability is shown in Table 2-5.

-Standard Requirements Re Compliance status and rationale ESS1 Assessment and Management of Environmental and Social Risks and Impacts Sets out the Borrower's responsibilities for assessing, managing and monitoring environmental and social risks and impacts associated with each stage of a project supported by the Bank through Investment Project Financing (IPF), in order to achieve environmental and social outcomes consistent with the Environmental and Social Standards (ESSs).
-Annex 2 and 3 of this provides for environmental and social commitment plan as well as management of contractors.
-Yes Complies: An environmental assessment has been undertaken for the project and this EIS Report is available for funding agencies to assess any associated environmental risk.
+, Standard Requirements Compliance status and rationale ESS1 ESS1 Assessment and Management of Environmental and Social Risks and Impacts and Impacts and Impacts and Impacts and Social Risks an Yes Complies: An environmental assessment has been undertaken for the project and this EIA Report is available for funding agencies to assess any associated environmental risk.
 An environmental and social commitment plan has been developed as part of this ESIS Report whilst a Contractor's Management Plan is expected to be submitted by the EPC Contractor and this is to be assessed through regular project meetings.
-ESS2 Labor and Working Conditions Recognizes the importance of employment creation and income generation in the pursuit of poverty reduction and inclusive economic growth.
+ESS2 2 Labor and Recognizes the importance of employment creation Working Conditions and income generation in the pursuit of poverty reduction and inclusive economic growth.
 Borrowers can promote sound worker-management relationships and enhance the development benefits of a project by treating workers in the project fairly and providing safe and healthy working conditions.
 Yes Complies: A Labour Management Plan shall be developed by the EPC Contractor to outline labor management procedures applicable to the project.
-These procedures will set out the way in which project workers will be managed, in accordance with the requirements of national law and this ESS.
+These procedures will set out the way in which project workers will be managed, in accordance with the requirements of national law and ILO conventions, which Ghana is a member of.
 ESS3 Resource Efficiency and Pollution Prevention and Management Recognizes that economic activity and urbanization often generate pollution to air, water, and land, and consume finite resources that may threaten people, ecosystem services and the environment at the local, regional, and global levels.
-This ESS sets out the requirements to address resource efficiency and pollution prevention and management throughout the project life-cycle.
-Yes Complies: Management of resources such as energy, water and raw materials have been addressed in the project EMP whiles pollution and prevention measures have been outlined.
-ESS4: Community Addresses the health, safety, and security risks and Yes Complies: Some occupational safety and health hazards are
+This ESS sets out the requirements to address resource efficiency and pollution prevention and management throughout the project life cycle.
+Yes Complies: Management of resources such as energy, water and raw materials have been addressed in the monitoring programme outlined in the Provisional EMP in this EIA Report whiles pollution and prevention measures have been outlined.

-Table 2-1: World Bank's Environmental & Social Frameowrk Standards
+Table 2-5: World Bank's Environmental & Social Framework Standards